-Signed a partnership letter of intent with the City of Half Moon Bay and POST involving the city's Johnston House Park and POST's Johnston Ranch property to provide local and regional trail and parking opportunities, support farming and ranching and protect the scenic landscape and Arroyo Leon watershed.
+Signed a letter of intent with the City of Half Moon Bay and POST involving the city's Johnston House Park and POST's Johnston Ranch property to provide local and regional trail and parking opportunities, support farming and ranching and protect the scenic landscape and Arroyo Leon watershed.

-Completed botanical study and hydrological study of pond area.
+Completed a botanical and hydrological study of the pond area.